d4n3sh/thedaneshproject/content/posts/2008-01-08-redhat-virtual-training.md

   - 895386158

 ---
-Don&#8217;t have access to RedHat certified training centers or just fancy studying with the comforts of your own home?
+Don't have access to RedHat certified training centers or just fancy studying with the comforts of your own home?
 Which ever your choice maybe, RedHat has the answer for you.

-Readhat&#8217;s latest offering, Virtual Training is live, instructor led and best of all _**online.**_ The courses are conducted by RedHat certified instructors and feature the same content you would receive in the standard classroom sessions.
+Readhat's latest offering, Virtual Training is live, instructor led and best of all _**online.**_ The courses are conducted by RedHat certified instructors and feature the same content you would receive in the standard classroom sessions.
 The virtual classes will be thought in 4 hours incremental sessions which should provide your brain sufficient time to rest and wonder.

 Currently the cources provided are;